South Park: Ratings

 When South Park debuted, it was a huge ratings success for Comedy Central and is seen as being largely responsible for the success of the channel, with Herzog crediting it for putting the network "on the map".

 The show's first episode, "Cartman Gets an Anal Probe", earned a Nielsen rating of 1.3 (980,000 viewers), at the time considered high for a cable program.
 The show instantly generated buzz among television viewers, and mass viewing parties began assembling on college campuses.
-By the time the eighth episode, "Starvin' Marvin", aired — three months after the show debuted — ratings and viewership had tripled, and South Park was already the most successful show in Comedy Central's history.
+By the time the eighth episode, "Starvin' Marvin", aired—three months after the show debuted—ratings and viewership had tripled, and South Park was already the most successful show in Comedy Central's history.
 When the tenth episode "Damien" aired the following February, viewership increased another 33 percent.
 The episode earned a 6.4 rating, which at the time was over 10 times the average rating earned by a cable show aired in prime time.
 The ratings peaked with the second episode of season two, "Cartman's Mom Is Still a Dirty Slut", which aired on April 22, 1998.
 The episode earned an 8.2 rating (6.2 million viewers) and, at the time, set a record as the highest-rated non-sports show in basic cable history.
 During the spring of 1998, eight of the ten highest-rated shows on basic cable were South Park episodes.
-South Park's second season would average an 5.8 rating (12.5 million viewers) which was a lower rating due to Comedy Central's households being much higher.
+South Park's second season would average a 5.8 rating (12.5 million viewers) which was a lower rating due to Comedy Central's households being much higher.

 The success of South Park prompted more cable companies to carry Comedy Central and led it to its becoming one of the fastest-growing cable channels.
 The number of households that had Comedy Central jumped from 9.1 million in 1997 to 50 million in June 1998.
 When the show debuted, the most Comedy Central had earned for a 30-second commercial was US$7,500.
 Within a year, advertisers were paying an average of US$40,000 for 30 seconds of advertising time during airings of South Park in its second season, while some paid as much as US$80,000.